o3de/o3de.org/content/docs/userguide/localization/checklist.md

 ---
-description: ' See the following checklist for localization in &ALYlong;. '
+description: ' See the following checklist for localization in Amazon Lumberyard. '
 title: Localization Checklist
 ---
 # Localization Checklist {#localization-checklist}